npolshakova/kgateway-community/CODE-OF-CONDUCT.md

-# K8sGateway Community Code of Conduct
+# Kgateway Community Code of Conduct

-All members of the K8sGateway community must abide by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+All members of the kgateway community must abide by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
 Only by respecting one another can we build a strong and collaborative community.